 As a self-made business owner and North Omaha native, Mitchell believes in the economic potential of North Omaha and advocates for more labor-based businesses planting their roots in District 2.

-“The first thing we need to be able to do is fight for people to come down and build buildings and their operations in North Omaha,” the District 2 challenger said. “[We must] make sure we can be zoning friendly, and [employers are] actually going to pay a livable wage and hire the people that live within their own community.”
+“The first thing we need to be able to do is fight for people to come down and build buildings and their operations in North Omaha,” he said. “[We must] make sure we can be zoning friendly, and [employers are] actually going to pay a livable wage and hire the people that live within their own community.”

 Beyond expanding employment opportunities, Mitchell said a Black-owned and operated bank would spark a substantial redistribution of wealth.